collaborative-music-lab/MLE/README.md

   * You really only want to clone once to install the library.

 * **I don't seem to have git installed**
-If you don't hav the git tools installed on your computer, follow the directions here:
+If you don't have the git tools installed on your computer, follow the directions here:
   * https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 * **Where does MLE.init store data?**